PyTrim: A Practical Tool for Reducing Python Dependency Bloat: Introduction

 \section{Introduction}

 Python has emerged as one of the most widely adopted programming languages globally~\cite{cass2024TopLanguages,octoverse2024} partly due to its large ecosystem of third-party packages, with the Python Package Index (PyPI) -- currently hosting over 654,000 projects~\cite{pypi}.
 While these packages accelerate development and foster reuse they also contribute to a notable software engineering challenge: \emph{dependency bloat}.
 As projects evolve, obsolete dependencies are often left in the codebase.
-This creates technical debt, which in turn leads to increased maintenance overhead, expanded attack surface, and slower pipelines~\cite{cox2019,soto2021comprehensive,azad2023animatedead,ghavamnia2020}.
+This creates technical debt, which in turn leads to increased maintenance overhead, expanded attack surface (e.g., via {\tt \_\_init\_\_.py}, which is executed on import), and slower pipelines~\cite{cox2019,soto2021comprehensive,azad2023animatedead,ghavamnia2020}.

 Consider a real-world example from the \texttt{softlayer-python} project~\cite{softlayer-unused-commit}.
 In a commit from May 2022, developers refactored the command-line interface to use the \texttt{rich} library, replacing the older \texttt{prettytable} library.
 While all source code usages of \texttt{prettytable} were removed, the dependency declaration itself was left behind in four configuration files, two of them shown in Fig.~\ref{fig:softlayer-example}: (\ref{softlayer-setup-py}) {\tt setup.py}, which defines package metadata and installation configuration for a Python project, and (\ref{softlayer-requirements-txt}) {\tt tools/requirements.txt}, which lists the Python dependencies needed for the project's tooling components.